techidaily/site-win11-tips/source/_posts/crafting-and-configuring-your-win11-screensavers.md

  Plus, you can change the text's surface and color style.
 Click**Sold Color** \>**Custom Color** \>**Choose Color** to bring up a palette.
 Then select a different text color on the palette and select**OK** .

- To change the texture of the text, you'll first need to download a BMP texture file from a suitable source (or convert a JPEG file to[Bitmap image format](https://www.makeuseof.com/what-is-a-bitmap-image/) ).
+ To change the texture of the text, you'll first need to download a BMP texture file from a suitable source (or convert a JPEG file to [Bitmap image format](https://www.makeuseof.com/what-is-a-bitmap-image/) ).
 Websites like Unsplash, Pixabay, and Freepik have a multitude of texture backgrounds you can download.
 Click the**Texture** \>**Custom Texture** settings in the 3D Text window.
 Press the**Choose Texture** button to select your downloaded BMP file.

 ![The 3D text screensaver](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/3d-text-screensaver.jpg)